cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

 ## Exercises

+After doing the following exercises, you are expected to finish the previous tutorial [Lesson 4: Data Loading](../101-cbdb-tutorials/data-loading.md).

 ### Analyze the tables

 Cloudberry Database uses Multi-version Concurrency Control (MVCC) to guarantee data isolation, one of the ACID properties of relational databases.
 MVCC allows multiple users of the database to obtain consistent results for a query, even if the data is changing as the query is being executed.
 There can be multiple versions of rows in the database, but a query sees a snapshot of the database at a single point in time, containing only the versions of rows that are valid at that point in time.
 When a row is updated or deleted and no active transactions continue to reference it, it can be removed.
 The `VACUUM` command removes older versions that are no longer needed, leaving free space that can be reused.